BR1py/itertree/docs/docs/tutorial.rst

 .. autofunction:: itertree.Data.iTData.check()

-Do not replace the iTree.data object with another object (iTree.data is just a property which is linking into the internal structure).
-You will destroy a part of the functionality, use iTree.data.clear() and iTree.data.update() instead.
+Do not replace the `iTree`.data object with another object (iTree.data is just a property which is linking into the internal structure).
+You will destroy a part of the functionality, use `iTree`.data.clear() and `iTree`.data.update() instead.

 ***************************
 iTree iterators and queries